 With direct selling, you’re absorbing all the costs: commissions, employee salaries, health insurance, office space, and mileage.
 Those expenses don’t exist in channel sales, so while the product’s profit margins may in fact be lower, much of that can be offset by the reduction in selling, general, and administrative expenses.

 Indirect sales can also help your organisation tap into new markets.
 Case in point: when Salesforce started selling in various Asian countries, it relied on local partners.
 Stephen Casey, Regional Vice-President, Alliances, Salesforce ASEAN, says that “Selling through partners in Asia is instrumental to the go to market success strategy at Salesforce.
 Partners allow usto scale across a very diverse and complex region.
 A clear and consistent channel program helps us ensure the success of our customers.”

 Getting back to #1, if the executive team is committed to the “why” of an indirect sales channel, then they will prioritise and invest in that channel to ensure greater customer and market coverage and success.

 While building and nurturing relationships is the job of every seller, managing channel partners and supporting others’ selling efforts requires a nuanced skillset.

-The channel organization looks and feels a lot like a direct selling organization, but channel account managers or partner account managers are their company’s brand ambassadors responsible for galvanizing, training, and supporting resources who work for another company.
+The channel organisation looks and feels a lot like a direct selling organisation, but channel account managers or partner account managers are their company’s brand ambassadors responsible for galvanising, training, and supporting resources who work for another company.